TEIC/tei2024-XSLT-workshop/docs/xpath.md

 - What XPath will find all the person names encoded in the letter?
 - How many of these are there?
 - What XPath will find the values of the @ref attribute in the \<persName> elements?
-- Which function will find the distinct attributte values?
+- Which function will find the distinct attribute values?

 ## For letters with parts of speech encoded (The following questions only apply to the **es_P54000-TEIP5.xml document**):
 Write XPath expressions to isolate different parts of speech, working carefully with predicate expressions.